 “Or they’d run for the hills,” I said.

 She shook her head.
 “They’d understand, most of them would, that there’s no hiding from this.
 We stand together or the Soul Thieves will enslave us.”

 It was Elena who answered, her voice low and steady.
-“You see those sad fucks in Mountain Hole?” she asked.
-“Digging until they die?
+“Will they?” she asked.
+“You saw those sad fucks in Mountain Hole, digging until they die?
 The whores getting fucked to death?
 How are they not slaves already?”